dansimpson/amqp-js/README.markdown

 *Note: this project is not done...
 I highly recommend you wait until I have a fully working demo, and a documented API*

-+amqp-js is an attempt to bring low-latency message queuing to javascript, without using HTTP.
+^ amqp-js is an attempt to bring low-latency message queuing to javascript, without using HTTP.
-+amqp-js works by joining forces with actionscript to establish socket connections to your AMQP server.
+^ amqp-js works by joining forces with actionscript to establish socket connections to your AMQP server.

 ##AS3/Flex/Flash - Protocol implementation (Work in Progress 06/20/2009)